Creating and Importing Projects¶

 Lastly, select a suitable template for your application.
 Some patterns are available to speed up the bootstrapping of your project.

 To clone an existing project, you will need the URL of your git repository.

 For example, to clone the Builder project, you could specify:

-After entering the URL, press the “Clone” button in the upper-right corner of the window and wait for the operation to complete.
-Once the project has been cloned, you will be shown the workbench window.
+After entering the URL, press the “Clone” button and wait for the operation to complete.
+You’ll be provided progress updates during the operation.
+Once the project has been cloned, a new workspace window will be opened for the project.